CodeYourFuture/GitHomeworkFixErrors/homework.md

 What three problem does Git & Github solve?

-1.
+1. keep track of the history of the changes. it is simply used for version control.
+2. allow multiple people do their own changes and merge them into one source.
+3. allow you revert to specific versions should you need to.

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+You copy the project and make changes without affecting the original project.

 ## Question 10

 What happens when you clone a repository?

-It send it to a friend
+You copy an existing repository to your local computer.

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+it notifies the author of the repository that you have completed some tasks.

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+let you see the previous versions and changes.

 ## Question 13

 What does it meant to "push" changes to Github?

-You send the changes of your local repository to Github
+You send the changes of your local repository to Github.

 ## Question 14